Armitage35/cci_doc_v2/docs/guide/README.md

 # Introduction

-> You can use the Bumper To Bumper GraphQL API to create precise and flexible queries for the data you need to integrate with Bumper To Bumper.
+> You can use the Uni-Select GraphQL API to create precise and flexible queries for the data you need to integrate with Uni-Select.

 ## General introduction